informalsystems/vdd/fastsync/fastsync.md

-*Fastsync* gets as input a block of height *h* and the corresponding application state *s*, and produces as outpout a list *l* of blocks and the state when applying the transaction of the list *l* to *s*.
+*Fastsync* gets as input a block of height *h* and the corresponding application state *s*, and produces as output a list *l* of blocks and the application state when applying the transaction of the list *l* to *s*.

 #### **[FS-Seq-Live]**:
 *Fastsync* eventually terminates.

+*Remark:* this will require timing assumptions on the rate at which a block is added to the blockchain, and message and computation delays involved in Fastsync.
+That is, the time it takes fastsync to append a block to the list, and do the verification and the computation of the application state should be less than *ETIME* from [TMBC-SEQ-APPEND-E].

 #### **[FS-Seq-Term]**:
 When *Fastsync* terminates, it outputs a list of all blocks from height *h* to the current height *h'* of the blockchain [**[TMBC-SEQ]**][TMBC-SEQ-link].

-*Remark:* this will require timing assumptions on the rate at which a block is added to the blockchain, and message and computation delays involved in Fastsync.

 #### **[FS-Seq-Inv]**:
-*Fastsync* never stores a header which is not in the blockchain.
+*Fastsync* never stores a header/block which is not in the blockchain.